 Achieve your targets with a tried-and-tested system

-Whether you’re seeking to target new accounts or engage new clients, customers, partners or exhibitors, this workshop will build the key skills and knowledge as well as the attitude you need to attract and retain key prospects.
+Whether you’re seeking to target new accounts or engage new clients, customers or partners, this workshop will build the key skills and knowledge as well as the attitude you need to attract and retain key prospects.

 Achieving your sales and business targets is crucial to your career advancement and enjoyment of work.
 But it’s easy to get worn down: too many meetings with indifferent prospects; unending sales processes with low rates of closure; and confusion over which sales and marketing techniques and strategies you should pursue.

 Richard’s process is based on 33 years’ experience, firstly working in top business development, sales and marketing roles in both the UK and Australia, in organisations including the Commonwealth Bank, KPMG, the Sydney Opera House, Royal Automobile Club, Stadium Australia, and McCarthy & Stone, and for the last 17 years running business development and sales workshops across Australia, the UK and New Zealand for clients who are leading players across corporate, small to medium enterprise, and not-for-profits sectors.

 Richard’s extensive real-world business experience, as well as his training and facilitation expertise delivered across a wide range of business sectors, ensures that these workshops are evidence-based, steeped in the real world and, most importantly, translate into real results.

 What this business development workshop covers